 There are many ways to treat Barrett’s esophagus, including endoscopic mucosal resection (EMR) and radiofrequency ablation (RFA).

 Endoscopic Mucosal Resection (EMR)

-Endoscopic mucosal resection, or EMR, is a treatment solution for Barrett’s esophagus.
-EMR uses an upper endoscope and other special tools to cut out and remove the abnormal looking portion of the esophagus.
-It is important to remove the abnormal tissue because it could potentially develop into esophageal cancer.
+Endoscopic mucosal resection or EMR uses an upper endoscope and special tools to cut out and remove the abnormal looking portion of the esophagus that may become esophageal cancer.
+This procedure is a treatment option for Barrett’s esophagus.

 Radiofrequency Ablation (RFA)